STEM - SCIENCE TECHNOLOGY ENGINEERING MATH

 “Students are learning to decompose problems, look for patterns, think logically and sequentially and to create algorithms.
 They do this by communicating and collaborating with peers and thinking critically and finding creative solutions to problems and projects they are working on."

 PCEF DONOR SUPPORT

-PCEF donors have been funding STEM programs since we started in 1986, when we funded a PCHS science teacher's request to send two students to a space camp at Stanford.
+PCEF donors have provided countless STEM programs since we started in 1986, when we funded a PCHS science teacher's request to send two students to a space camp at Stanford.

-This year, PCEF donors funded nearly $160,000 in STEM programs such as elementary coding, makerspaces, and the nationally ranked, world-record holding PCHS Robotics teams.
+More recently, PCEF donors fund STEM programs such as elementary coding, makerspaces, and the nationally ranked, world-record holding PCHS Robotics teams.
 Help us continue this formula for success - we invite you to DONATE HERE.